 - When the dismissal bell rings for lunch/breakfast, WALK, DO NOT RUN, to the cafeteria.
 Form a single line extending toward the wall with the vending machine.
 Students are not allowed in the halls during the lunch hour. - Students can obtain hot lunch/breakfast by entering their four-digit lunch account pin number into a designated keypad in the cafeteria. - All lunch/breakfast account payments will be accepted in the student office. - Students are to take only the portion of food which they intend to eat; food is not to be given to students who have not purchased a lunch. - Students are to eat breakfast and lunch in the cafeteria.
-NO one should leave the cafeteria with food.

-THE THROWING OF FOOD IN THE CAFETERIA WILL NOT BE TOLERATED.
-OFFENDERS CAUGHT WILL BE DENIED USE OF THE LUNCH ROOM FOR A PERIOD OF AT LEAST ONE MONTH.

-Open campus for eligible students in grades 10-12 is on foot only during the lunch period.
-Accessing cars during lunch is prohibited unless the student is granted permission from parent/guardian AND the student office.
+NO one should leave the cafeteria with food - THE THROWING OF FOOD IN THE CAFETERIA WILL NOT BE TOLERATED.
+OFFENDERS CAUGHT WILL BE DENIED USE OF THE LUNCH ROOM FOR A PERIOD OF AT LEAST ONE MONTH. - Campus will be closed for all students.
+Students should plan to bring a lunch or purchase school lunch. - Accessing cars during lunch is prohibited unless the student is granted permission from parent/guardian AND the student office.
 The gym will be available during lunch for students displaying good behavior.